turingschool/front-end-curriculum/lessons/module-1/foundations-js-1.md

 ## What is a variable?

 A variable is a place to store values.
 When we write scripts (a set of instructions for a computer to follow), we need to temporarily store small pieces of data.
 We store that data in variables.
-Variable is a good name for this concept because it indicates the stored data can _change_(or vary) EACH time a script is run.
+Variable is a good name for this concept because it indicates the stored data can _change_ (or vary) each time a script is run.

 A variable is, at it's most simple, a declaration.
 It's made up of two parts: the variable keyword, `var`, and the variable name, which can be whatever you choose.
 Let's see what that looks like in the console: